stefaanc/psconsole/README.md

 The last section in the master-profile is the default-master profile.
 You can put whatever you want in there.
 We use something similar to the project profiles in our default-master profile

 - We set `$ROOT` to the home directory
-- We add the `~\Documents\WindowsPowerShell\scripts` folder to the path
+- We add the `~\Documents\WindowsPowerShell\scripts` folder to  `$env:PATH`
-- If we are not somewhere under the home directory, we set the current directory to the home directory
+- If we are not already somewhere under the home directory, we set the current directory to the home directory
 - We apply settings to the PowerShell console (see further)
   - for this, you need to copy the `scripts` folder of this project under the `~\Documents\WindowsPowerShell` folder (you can drop the `*profile.ps1` scripts).